 1) Stay hydrated!
 This is probably the most important thing I cannot stress enough.
 Your body is consuming a lot of water during the flight so drinking it during the flight but also after is very important.
 This helps the body to recover.

 2) Avoid caffeine.
 Caffeine dehydrates your body which basically reverses the effects we want.
 You want to stay hydrated and caffeine is not helping this.
 Also, it keeps you up and it’s easier to adapt to the new time difference without it.

 3) Manage the rhythm.
 If you arrive early in the morning to your destination try to stay up until the evening.
 It’s easier to stay up and then get a good night’s sleep during the local night.
 If this seems impossible to you, have a small power nap before you head out.
-Sleeping too long though messes with the coming night and you’ll be sure to be up in wrong time.
+Sleeping too long though messes with the coming night and you’ll be sure to be up at the wrong time.
 If you are lucky and your flight arrives in the evening you can go straight to bed and wake up refreshed!

 4) Exercising: If you are fit, it might be easier for you to recover from jetlag.
 Exercising also mildly helps when in the destination.
 It helps your body get more oxygen which is good!
 But let’s remember that I’m talking about mild exercise like walking, stretching or yoga- you don’t want your heart to be overstressed!

 5) Adapting.
 If you’re thinking to have a longer holiday, not a day or two, you can also try to adapt to the new time zone before the trip.
 Go to bed closer to the destination time and wake up earlier.

 6) Power naps.
 If you are feeling super tired, you can have short power naps during the day on the flight.
 If you want to get into the new time zone faster, I would avoid long sleep periods.